wimblerobotics/Robotics_Book/book/chapters/urdfs.md

 In the *rviz2* image above, the *base_link* is the frame of reference for the robot and we are looking at the world from that point of view, even though the "viewing camera" is positioned off to the side of the robot.
-In that image, you can see a grid off white lines showing the *plane* of the *base_link*.
+In that image, you can see a grid off white lines showing the *plane* of the *base_link* frame.
 Notice that the *base_link* is at the center of the robot.
 The frame always corresponds to the center of the *link* object.